 The Helvetica Neue (LT) Standard font family is the primary sans serif font used at Northeastern.

 NOTE: If Helvetica is not available, Arial or Univers may be used as a substitute.

 This slab serif typeface is an extension of Northeastern’s primary font, Helvetica Neue.
 It should be used sparingly and only in special circumstances such as headers, subheads or one-line “tags.”
+When used as a header, subhead or one-line "tag," it is preferred that Helserif is used in letter case only.
 Under no condition may it be used for body copy.

 NOTE: Under no circumstances may another font be substituted for Helserif.